 How to get to the Braemar Hill Sunset Spot?

 From the terminus, it can be a bit tricky to get to the hill.
 On Google Maps, the hill is labelled as Red Incense Burner Summit.
-There’s a short cut, that involves jumping over a fence, and the long way that isn’t really shown on Google Maps.
-So, let me draw the route for you (Yellow is for the long route, red is for the short cut).
+There’s a shortcut, that involves jumping over a fence, and the long way that isn’t really shown on Google Maps.
+Here is a quick video that shows you the way to the summit.

 Do you have any favourite spots to catch the sunset in Hong Kong?